2. What are the main sources of regulatory laws in your jurisdiction?

 Insurance

-Each state has its own laws and regulations governing the sale of insurance products and other insurance activities.
+Each state has its own insurance laws and regulations.
 Insurance products that have links to any securities or securities products will also be governed by securities regulators.

-The Bank Secrecy Act, the USA PATRIOT Act, as well as regulations promulgated by FinCEN and the Office of Foreign Assets Control, contain the laws, rules and regulations concerning anti-money laundering controls, processes, reporting, disclosure and other requirements applicable to most financial institutions and other businesses conducting activities that could raise money laundering risks.
+The BSA, the USA PATRIOT Act, as well as regulations promulgated by FinCEN and the Office of Foreign Assets Control (OFAC), contain the laws, rules and regulations concerning anti-money laundering controls, processes, reporting, disclosure and other requirements applicable to most financial institutions and other businesses conducting activities that could raise money laundering risks.